Angel-125/Sandcastle/source/Sandcastle/bin/Debug/API.md

 Name of the materials list.
 This should correspond to one of the part categories.
 ### materials
 List of resource materials required.
+### requiredComponents
+List of components required by the materials list.
 ### materialsLists
 A map of all materials lists, keyed by part category name.
 ## Methods